vacu9708/Study-records/Database/Handling large traffic/readme.md

 ### Denormalization
 (Refer to the normalization explanation in this directory) Good especially for distributed JOINs
 ### Indexing
-(Refer to the index explanation in this directory)
+(Refer to the indexing explanation in this directory)

 # Write operations
 Keep in mind the concurrency issues!!